 Saturday, July 9, 2022

-Ghosting Pareto is like avoiding gravity.
+Ghosting Pareto is like trying to avoid gravity.
 Yet, this is exactly what investors should do.
 Why suffer the proverbial "slings and arrows of outrageous fortune" shot by Big Finance when alternative strategies exist?

 Vilfredo Pareto is best remembered as an economist of the namesake "Pareto Principle" which is a economic, social, and mathematical rule of thumb commonly referred to as the "80/20 Principle" or the "80/20 Rule."
 It is the recognition and codification of a naturally occurring phenomenon in life which he learned occurred in nearly every facet of life; whether it be income distribution, height, or even touchdowns thrown.